Nakano Photography Guide at Cherry Blossom / Sakura

 Short Info: not every train passing is yellow.
 Sometimes you need to wait some minutes.

-If you’re a photographer trying to capture the beauty of cherry blossoms in Tokyo, Arai Gochome Hodo Bridge in Nakano is a must-see.
+If you’re a photographer trying to capture the beauty of Sakura in Tokyo, Arai Gochome Hodo Bridge in Nakano is a must-see.
 You’ll be able to shoot a stunning yellow train as it passes through a sea of cherry blossoms.
 But be aware that not every train that travels through this area is yellow.
 It’s sometimes necessary to wait a few minutes for the train in the right color.
 But believe us when we say it’s worth the wait.

 There are various photo opportunities, including from the bridge itself, the street level, and the bus terminal.
 Each location provides a distinct perspective on the passing train and the surrounding cherry blossoms.

 Best time: morning light (evening will be in shadow)

 Photospot(s): on the bridge

 Short Info: take a model with you or be patient.
 It took me one hour to get the person perfectly into the shot.